 The director of recruitment records reports to the vp: membership.
 They are responsible for operating the recruitment management tool for the chapter.
-They also work closely with collegians, alumnae and the Recommendation Chair to ensure potential new members are sponsored before a bid is extended.

 president

 The president is the chapter leader and the chapter representative on campus, in the community and in the Fraternity.
 They are responsible to the membership, advisers, Panhellenic, university, community and Fraternity.
 They must be knowledgeable about the Fraternity and their chapter and must be able to speak thoughtfully and intelligently.
 Through their knowledge, commitment, efficiency and enthusiasm, they set the example for member attitudes and actions.
 The chapter's success depends greatly upon how well the president accepts their responsibilities and performs the duties of their office.